bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 published: true
 language: en
 ---
 People put masks every day.
 They play games in private life and at work.
-The games they play are a nuanced dance, sometimes a deliberate performance, and at other times, an unconscious enactment.
 They portray roles that span the spectrum from positive and constructive to negative and detrimental.

-At the workplace, it is a stage where we take on various roles—be it the all-knowing leader, the unyielding boss, the amiable manager, the considerate colleague, and many more. **We wear masks to appear more professional, gain appreciation, prevent offense, remain diplomatic, or shield ourselves.** The reasons for wearing these masks are myriad. **However, the complexity arises when we lose sight of our true selves beneath the masks.
-It becomes problematic when our games hurt others, when manipulation takes precedence over authenticity, and when we want to win at all costs.**
+At the workplace, it is a stage where we take on various roles—be such as all-knowing leader, the unyielding boss, the amiable manager, the considerate colleague, and many more. **We wear masks to appear more professional, gain appreciation, prevent offense, remain diplomatic, or shield ourselves.**

+Mind games often involve deception and manipulation, leading to a breakdown of trust among team members.
+Trust is crucial for effective collaboration, and when it is compromised, it undermines the foundation of teamwork.
+Leaders or team members playing mind games may show favoritism, creating divisions within the team.
+People are less likely to collaborate effectively when they perceive hidden agendas or ulterior motives.
+This hinders the free flow of ideas and the willingness to work together toward common goals.

+Addressing mind games requires proactive measures such as promoting open communication, fostering a culture of trust, and providing conflict resolution mechanisms. **But first of all it requites recognition and self-awareness.
+As the complexity arises when we lose sight of our true selves beneath the masks, when manipulation takes precedence over authenticity, and when we want to win at all costs.**

 ## **why do we play?**

-**People play games to win.
-Usually they play to win emotions.** Depending on the game they play they can win both positive and negative reactions.
+**We play games to win.
+Usually people play mind games to win emotions.** Depending on the game they play they can win both positive and negative reactions.

-### **Among the most common “winnings” you can find:**
+### Among the most common “winnings” there can found:

 * improving own self-esteem at the expense of others,
 * the humiliation of people you work with,